Bin and box collections

 - Don't overfill your bin - make sure the lid closes properly.

 - Don't put electrical or bulky items in your bin.
-Instead book a bulky collection.
+Book a

 - Keep your bin clean, disinfected and in good repair.

 - Don't put waste in or take waste out of a bin you don't own or control.

 - We'll only collect one general waste bin per property, unless there are

 - there are six or more people living in the